norvalbv/portfolio/public/blogs/memory.md

 - **Gaming**: While it does need a fair amount of RAM, it's more reliant on a combination of CPU and GPU (Graphics Processing Unit) power.
 - **General Office Work**: Browsing, word processing, and light multitasking may not require a high-end CPU or vast amounts of RAM.

-If you ask your computer to perform a task, such as opening a photo to edit, and you don’t have enough available RAM, your computer has to begin shuffling data around to open the file - it has to move data between the slower storage drive, RAM, and the CPU, which causes everything to slow down.
+If you ask your computer to perform a task, such as opening a photo to edit, and you don't have enough available RAM, your computer has to begin shuffling data around to open the file - it has to move data between the slower storage drive, RAM, and the CPU, which causes everything to slow down.

 When you open a file, **it doesn't always mean the entire file is loaded into RAM.** For instance, if you opened a hypothetical image with an inflated file size of 10 GB, photo editing software might not load the entire photo into RAM at once.
 It might load only the parts you're currently viewing or editing.
 Software can be designed to load data into RAM in chunks or as needed and *it is up to the software that is opening the file to put the data into RAM*.
 Therefore, efficiently designed tools may not put the entire file into RAM at one time, as the RAM is volatile, it will have different parts of data in it at different times.
 All pieces of hardware and software play critical and different parts in effective memory management, for example: